Goals of the Recognition Program

 Each time that a plant meets the extremely stringent recognition criteria continuously for 12 consecutive months, the TCEQ presents the water system with an award.
 When the plant receives its first award, one of the TCEQ's TOP staff members will come to the water system and present the plant staff with a recognition award and a TOP flag that can be displayed at the plant.
 During the ceremony, the water system administrators will also be presented with a copy of the recognition award.
 If the plant meets the criteria for another 12 consecutive months, the plant and the system administrators will receive another award.

 This recognition program has proven to be popular and effective since its inception in January 1998.
-Twelve plants have been recognized at least once, seven plants have met the criteria continuously for five years, and two have met the criteria continuously for ten years.
+Currently 23 water treatment plants are participating in the program:

 What are the Criteria?